Strukturreformen

 The Strukturreformen or Kommunalreformen (English: structural reform) meant large changes to the administrative structure of local government in Denmark.
 The reforms reduced 271 municipalities to 98 and replaced 13 counties with 5 regions.
-In addition, 14 state offices and Copenhagen's Overpresidium were replaced by 5 state administrations.
+In addition, 14 state offices and Copenhagen's Overpræsidium were replaced by 5 state administrations.
 The Capital City Development Council (HUR) and the Capital City Hospital Association (H:S) were closed, and a number of other structures were reformed.

 The reform was labelled the most radical reform of the political administrative system since the first democratic constitution in 1849.
 It was described by some as "the greatest centralization in Danish history since the introduction of the dictatorship".

 The report was published on 9 January 2004 contained various proposals.
 One controversial reform was that the Danish government would take over the running of hospitals along with the total abolition of counties and replacement by regions.
 This was presented on 14 January 2004 in the Vingsted center in Egtved Municipality in the presence of almost 1,000 politicians, civil servants, administrative researchers and over 100 journalists.
-There was a majority in support for the reforms after the Danish People's Party gave its support to the Venstre–Conservative People's Party coalition governments reform on 24 June 2004 in the Structure Agreement.
+There was a majority in support for the reforms securing 94 seats out of the 179 seat Folketing after the Danish People's Party gave its support to the Venstre–Conservative People's Party coalition governments reform on 24 June 2004 in the Structure Agreement.
 The structural reform was adopted by the Danish Parliament on 16 June 2005 and entered into force on 26 June 2005 with the first election for the new municipalities and regions on 15 November 2005.